 So, knowing that the formation of PTSD involves a high degree of trance (the REM state), it makes sense to use the same state to get you out of it.

-This is what hypnotherapy is about: the therapeutic use of hypnosis and the REM state (something I talk in detail about in my free ebook).
+This is what hypnotherapy is about: the therapeutic use of hypnosis and the REM state.

 It is usually not enough just to talk about things with a counsellor in order to resolve PTSD.
 You have to actually do something with the memories.

-RELATED CONTENT: The fatal flaw in CBT: why it often fails to bring lasting change
+RELATED CONTENT: The fatal flaw in CBT: why you can’t just think yourself better

 The Rewind technique

-If you work with me to help you resolve PTSD, negative memories, flashbacks, phobias, memories of panic attacks, abuse memories – indeed, any memory that is still affecting you – I won’t ask you details about it.
+If you work with me to help you resolve PTSD, negative memories, flashbacks, phobias, memories of panic attacks, abuse memories, birth trauma memories – indeed, any memory that is still affecting you – I won’t necessarily have to ask you details about it.
 It’s rather like a mental version of key-hole surgery…

 Indeed, I don’t even need to know anything about what went on back then because there’s a specialised hypnotic technique that can take the emotion out of the memory.